Megabyteceer/thing-editor/readme.md

 Editor uses nodejs as local server to access project's filesystem, and chrome as UI.

 Documentation is coming-soon.
 Use example project to understand beginigs.
-Use double click on component in scene tree - to open component's source file to view ond edit.
+Use double click on component in scene tree - to open component's source file to view and edit.
 Work still in progress.

 ![Editor screenshot](https://raw.githubusercontent.com/Megabyteceer/thing-editor/master/img/screenshots/thing-editor.jpg)